 In the case of a direct producer, preserve the file system’s casing, even if the file system is case-insensitive.
 In the case of a converter (which might not know the file system’s casing), preserve the casing specified in the analysis tool’s native output file.

 Remove "." path segments.

+Remove empty path segments.

 If the path contains ".." path segments, then in the case of a direct producer, resolve the path to a canonical absolute path, using an appropriate algorithm for the operating system on which the tool ran.